 One of Taylor’s biggest strengths is that her songs feel different every time you listen to them.
 Usually, I find small details that I missed the first time.
 The song “Honey” is the perfect example.
 I didn’t care for it at first, but now I like it more and more every time I hear it.

 Another thing she does well is taking a common phrase and changing its meaning.
 This time, she writes about how people use sweet-sounding words in a fake way to be mean or sarcastic.
-She shows us what is actually happening behind those kind words and how Travis brought back their meaning.
+She shows us what is actually happening behind those kind words when used by others, and how Travis brought back their original meaning.

 4 – Ruin the Friendship